5 min

 Matt Sherman

-The 10 Most Useful Apps For People Who Are Deaf or Hard of Hearing in 2023
+The 10 Most Useful Apps for Deaf and Hard of Hearing in 2025

-From connecting with friends and family to ordering food, smartphones have become an integral part of our daily routines.
-But for deaf and hard of hearing individuals, these devices are more than just a convenience—they're game changers.
+Smartphones have become an integral part of our daily routines, from connecting with friends and family to ordering food.
+But smartphones for deaf and hard-of-hearing individuals, these devices are more than just a convenience—they're game changers.

 A Woman having a video call conversation on her phone.